jubriledun/setup_kubernetes_cluster_with_kubeadm/README.md

 # Implementation

 ## Setup Overview
-- Deploy 3 EC2 instances and configure required secuirty group rules.
+- Deploy 3 EC2 instances and configure required security group rules.
 - Install container runtime on all the instances.
 We'll be using Crio.
 - Install Kubeadm, Kubelet and Kubectl on all the instances.
 - Initiate Kubeadm control plane configuration on the master node.